Children are insightful. Profound, really. A source for constant pondering about many things: life, relationships, and the human experience.

 Listening carefully to one another, sharing connections, and telling stories, our conversation grew in richness with each of the four of us laughing, adding our own thoughts, and asking questions.
 It was the first time this year that I had witnessed this kind of conversational engagement and connection among a small group of young learners and myself.
 It was truly delightful.

-For a brief moment, I wondered about a most recent learning session I had attended alongside a friend Rosalba Bortolotti and Canadian chef-extraordinaire, Emily Richards entitled, “The Language of Food: Connecting Food to Our Image of the Child”.
-The learning session offered through the Ontario Reggio Association session had me inspired to begin this whole cooking experience with the children.
+For a brief moment, I wondered about a learning session I had attended some time ago alongside a friend, Rosalba Bortolotti, and Canadian chef-extraordinaire, Emily Richards entitled, “The Language of Food: Connecting Food to Our Image of the Child”.
+The learning session offered through the Ontario Reggio Association (ORA) had me inspired to begin this whole cooking experience with the children.

-I thought about the conversations shared among educators at this professional learning series session.
+I thought about the conversations shared among educators at this professional learning series event.
 Was the language of food impacting the building of our relationship, our conversation, our laughter, and love for the moment, right here, right now, in my very own classroom?
-How might more cooking in Kindergarten open us to even more shared experiences, questions, inquiries, learnings, and relationship building?
+How might more cooking with children open us to even more shared experiences, questions, inquiries, learnings, and relationship building?
 How might we begin to know one another more readily through interactions such as these?
 How might the language of food impact children’s and educator’s well-being?
 To what other food-focused opportunities might I invite children to explore?

 I returned my thoughts to the moment.
 As the children continued to share utensils, discussing who might continue cutting when one child’s arm got tired, who might count the apple seeds that were on the table, and wondering if a giant apple tree might grow in our school yard if we planted the seeds, the first child–the one who sat in silence in the beginning–leaned over to me and whispered.